 Outbound links are the opposite of internal links.

 What is an Outbound Link?

 Outbound links, also known as external links, are links that point from your website to another.

 You will want to include outbound links whenever possible in your blog posts as I just did in this sentence.

 Outbound links help strengthen the topical signals of your pages while simultaneously making it easier for Google to better understand your page.

-Just like internal links, it also improves user experience because if you are explaining an in-depth topic and want your user to read up on a guide that explains it a lot more in-depth, they will thank you for that.
+Just like internal links, it also improves the user experience because if you are explaining an in-depth topic and want your user to read up on a guide that explains it a lot more in-depth, they will thank you for that.